zlintz/rabbot/docs/receiving.md

 }
 ```

-## `rabbot.stopSubscription( queueName, [connectionName] )`
+## `rabbit.stopSubscription( queueName, [connectionName] )`

 > !Caution!:
 > * This does not affect bindings to the queue, it only stops the flow of messages from the queue to your service.
 > * If the queue is auto-delete, this will destroy the queue, dropping messages and losing any messages sent that would have been routed to it.
 > * If a network disruption has occurred or does occur, subscription will be restored to its last known state.

 Stops consuming messages from the queue.
 Does not explicitly change bindings on the queue.
 Does not explicitly release the queue or the channel used to establish the queue.
-In general, Rabbot works best when queues exist for the lifetime of a service.
+In general, Foo-foo-mq works best when queues exist for the lifetime of a service.
 Starting and stopping queue subscriptions is likely to produce unexpected behaviors (read: avoid it).

 ## Message API
-rabbot defaults to (and assumes) queues are in ack mode.
+foo-foo-mq defaults to (and assumes) queues are in ack mode.
 It batches ack and nack operations in order to improve total throughput.
 Ack/Nack calls do not take effect immediately.

 ### `message.ack()`
 Enqueues the message for acknowledgement.